calinalexandru/chord-illustrator-js/README.md

 });
 console.log('HTML output', svg);

-// insert it into any element ChordIllustrator.setContainer(document.body);
+// insert it into any html element ChordIllustrator.setContainer(document.body);
 ```